HLAPI-Regression/HLT_To_HLPy_POC/README.md

 ### Example Output (Isolated TCL/ HLT mode)

-When running with `module="isolated_tcl"`, the output showcases commands are sent to some isolated envs which execute the commands:
+When running with `implementation="isolated_tcl"`, the output showcases commands are sent to some isolated envs which execute the commands:

 ```
-python3 cfg.py
+python3 cfg.py -impl isolated_tcl
 b'{"message":"Tcl package initialized"}\n'